Table of contents

 APRA expects that valuation practices would be conservative, based on stressed assumptions.
 Haircuts, for example, would be applied to asset values to reflect stressed market conditions and transaction costs.

-For an APRA-regulated entity other than an RSE licensee, APRA may adjust prudential requirements for capital and liquidity where it assesses there to be material weaknesses in the recovery and exit plan.
+APRA may require of an APRA-regulated entity: the inclusion or exclusion of a particular recovery or exit action within the recovery and exit plan; the inclusion of an APRA-determined scenario in the recovery and exit plan; or the use of particular assumptions when assessing recovery capacity.
+For an APRA-regulated entity other than an RSE licensee, APRA may adjust prudential requirements for capital and liquidity where it assesses there to be material weaknesses in the recovery and exit plan. |

 APRA may require adjustments to an entity’s recovery and exit plan where it has concerns about the credibility of planned actions and supporting analysis.
 As with other supervisory decisions, consideration by APRA of any adjustments would typically involve prior engagement with the individual entity.